 Our goal is to answer queries using such services.
 In the setting of Example~\ref{ex:simple}, the user queries are posed on the relations $\profinfo$ and $\univdirect$, and we wish to answer them using the methods $\praccess$ and $\udaccess$.
 To do so, we can exploit \emph{integrity constraints} that the data is known to satisfy: for instance, the referential constraint $\tau$ that says that the $\attrfmt{id}$ of every tuple in~$\profinfo$ is also in~$\univdirect$.

-\begin{example} Consider $Q_1(n): \exists i ~ \profinfo(i, n, 10000)$, the query that asks for the names of professors with salary~$10000$.
+\begin{exa} Consider $Q_1(n): \exists i ~ \profinfo(i, n, 10000)$, the query that asks for the names of professors with salary~$10000$.
 If we assume the integrity constraint~$\tau$, we can implement $Q_1$ as the following \emph{plan}: first access $\udaccess$ to get the set of all ids, and then access $\praccess$ with each id to obtain the salary, filtering the results to return only the names with salary~$10000$.
-This plan \emph{reformulates} $Q_1$ over the access methods: it is equivalent to~$Q_1$ on all instances satisfying~$\tau$, and it only uses $\praccess$ and $\udaccess$ to access $\profinfo$ and $\univdirect$. \end{example}
+This plan \emph{reformulates} $Q_1$ over the access methods: it is equivalent to~$Q_1$ on all instances satisfying~$\tau$, and it only uses $\praccess$ and $\udaccess$ to access $\profinfo$ and $\univdirect$. \end{exa}

 Prior work (e.g.,~\cite{dln,ustods}) has formalized this reformulation task as an \emph{answerability} problem: given a schema with access methods and integrity constraints, and given a query, determine if we can answer the query using the methods.
 The query has to be answered in a \emph{complete} way, i.e., without missing any results.
-This prior work has led to implementations (e.g. ~\cite{usvldb14,usvldb15,bioint}) that can determine how to evaluate a conjunctive query using a collection of Web services, by generating a plan that makes calls to the services.
+This prior work has led to implementations (e.g.,~\cite{usvldb14,usvldb15,bioint}) that can determine how to evaluate a conjunctive query using a collection of Web services, by generating a plan that makes calls to the services.

-However, all these works assume that whenever we access a Web service, we will always obtain \emph{all} tuples that match the access.
-This is not a realistic assumption: to avoid wasting resources and bandwidth, virtually all Web services impose a \emph{limit} on how many results they will return.
+However, all these works assume that when we access a Web service, we always obtain \emph{all} tuples that match the access.
+This is not realistic: to avoid wasting resources and bandwidth, virtually all Web services impose a \emph{limit} on how many results they will return.
 For instance, the ChEBI service (chemical entities of biological interest, see~\cite{bioint}) limits the output of lookup methods to 5000 entries, while IMDb's web interfaces impose a limit of~10000~\cite{imdb}.
-Some services make it possible to request more results beyond the limit, e.g., using pagination or continuation tokens, but there is often a \emph{rate limitation} on how many requests can be made~\cite{fbapi,githubapi,twitterapi}, which also limits the total number of obtainable results.
+With some services, we can request more results beyond the limit, e.g., using pagination or continuation tokens, but there is often a \emph{rate limitation} on how many requests can be made~\cite{fbapi,githubapi,twitterapi}, which also limits the total number of obtainable results.
 Thus, for many Web services, beyond a certain number of results, we cannot assume that all matching tuples are returned.
 In this work, we introduce \emph{result-bounded} methods to reason on these services.